An Equidistribution Result For Dynamical Systems on the Berkovich Projective Line: Abstract

 \section{Abstract}

 Let $K$ be a complete, algebraically closed, non-Archimedean valued field, and let $\phi\in K(z)$ with $\deg(\phi) \geq 2$.
-In this paper we consider the functions $\ord\Res_{\phi^n}(x)$ that measure the resultant of $\phi$ at points in $\pberk$ and find that these functions, sufficiently normalized, converge locally uniformly to the diagonal values of the Arakelov-Green's functions $g_{\mu_{\phi}}(x,x)$ attached to the invariant measure of $\phi$.
-Following this, we are able to prove an equidistribution result for a family of measures each supported at finitely many points whose weights are determined by the dynamics of $\phi$ at that point.
+In this paper we consider the family of functions $\ord\Res_{\phi^n}(x)$, which measure the resultant of $\phi^n$ at points $x$ in $\pberk$, the Berkovich projective line, and show that they converge locally uniformly to the diagonal values of the Arakelov-Green's function $g_{\mu_{\phi}}(x,x)$ attached to the canonical measure of $\phi$.
+Following this, we are able to prove an equidistribution result for Rumely's crucial measures $\nu_{\phi^n}$, each of which is a probability measure supported at finitely many points whose weights are determined by dynamical properties of $\phi$.